mnot/I-D/how-did-that-get-into-the-repo/draft.md

 # Introduction

-It has become increasingly common to use bearer tokens as an authentication mechanism.
+It has become increasingly common to use bearer tokens (as defined in Section 1.2 of {{?RFC6750}}) as an authentication mechanism.

 Unfortunately, the number of security incidents involving accidental disclosure of these tokens has also increased.
 For example, we now regularly hear about a developer committing an access token to a public source code repository, either because they didn't realise it was included in the committed code, or because they didn't realise the implications of its disclosure.